bboxy/bitfire/readme.txt

 --prefix-from [addr]
 --prefix-file [filename]

 If you split a file and load both parts one after another, you can add this switch to the second part.
 It will then be packed with using the already loaded data as dictionary from the given address on, what will result in smaller files.
-Alternatively you can also give a file taht is prepended and used as dictionary.
+Alternatively you can also give a file that is prepended and used as dictionary.

 Example:
 dali -o demopart1.prg --from 0x2000 --to 0x8000 demopart.prg